 Subsequent expenditure that are directly attributable to the property, plant and equipment are capitalized only if it is probable that the future economic benefits associated with the expenditure will flow to the Company.

 (iii) Depreciation

-a) Depreciation for the year has been provided as per the rates determined in Part C of Schedule b) Depreciation on assets other than those specified in a) above are provided at:

-II of the Act or based on estimated useful life of the assets determined by the management.
+a) Depreciation for the year has been provided as per the rates determined in Part C of Schedule II of the Act or based on estimated useful life of the assets determined by the management.